Mike Capel

-Michael Lee Capel (born October 13, 1961) is an American professional baseball pitcher who played in Major League Baseball (MLB) for the Chicago Cubs, the Milwaukee Brewers, and the Houston Astros.
+Michael Lee Capel (born October 13, 1961) is an American professional baseball player who was a pitcher in Major League Baseball (MLB) for the Chicago Cubs, the Milwaukee Brewers, and the Houston Astros.
 In 49 career games, Capel pitched 62 1/3 innings, struck out 43 batters, and had a career win–loss record of 3–4 with a 4.62 earned run average (ERA).
 While he played in MLB, Capel stood at 6 ft 1 in and weighed 175 lb.
 A starting pitcher in college and parts of his Minor League Baseball career, he converted to relief pitching while in Chicago's minor league system.

 The Philadelphia Phillies chose Capel in the 24th round of the 1980 MLB draft, but the 18-year-old did not sign with the team; instead, he opted to attend the University of Texas.
 Capel played on the 1982 USA College All-Star Team, which competed in the Amateur World Series in Seoul and placed third.
 The next year, Capel and the Texas Longhorns won the College World Series.
 After he was drafted by the Cubs, Capel left Texas and signed to play professional baseball; he played in six seasons of Minor League Baseball before he made his MLB debut in 1988.
 Capel spent the entire 1989 season in Triple-A, one level below the majors, but the Cubs released him at the end of the year.
 He agreed to terms with the Brewers and played in MLB after an injury opened a spot on Milwaukee's roster, but was again released at the end of the season.
 A free agent, the Astros signed Capel, and over the course of the season he pitched in 25 games for the team.
 He spent the final part of his career in the Astros farm system, and after he made the 1992 Triple-A All-Star team, Capel played his last season in 1993.
 After retirement, Capel worked as the general manager of a car dealership in Houston, Texas.